-Coriander finds its way into the many Asian, Latin, and Indian dishes as well as European cuisine.
-While the leaves of the coriander are an herb known as cilantro or Chinese parsley, the seeds are used to make coriander spice.
+As a spice, the lemony and floral flavor of coriander finds its way into the many Asian, Latin, and Indian dishes, as well as European cuisine.
+While the leaves of the coriander plant are an herb known as cilantro or Chinese parsley, the round seeds are used to make coriander spice.
 This spice is found in the Indian spice mixture garam masala, which is used in many savory dishes.

 What Is Coriander?

 Coriander is a spice produced from the round, tan-colored seeds of the coriander plant (Coriandrum sativum), which is a member of the parsley family.
 The word coriander can be used to describe the entire plant: leaves, stems, seeds, and all.
 But when speaking of coriander, most people are referring to the spice produced from the seeds of the plant.
 The leaves of the plant are commonly called cilantro, which comes from the Spanish word for coriander, or Chinese parsley.
 Coriander roots also appear in culinary use as a pungent addition to Thai curries.
 Coriander grows as a native plant around the world, including Europe, Asia, Africa and in the Americas.